raspberrypilearning/getting-started-with-the-sense-hat/en/step_1.md

 - Access the outputs of the Sense HAT
 - Program the inputs of the Sense HAT
 - Use the Sense HAT library to display messages and images
-- HUse variables to store sensor data
+- Use variables to store sensor data
 - Use loops to repeat behaviours

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):